 1 teaspoon minced fresh sage

-Place thighs, uncovered, on a plate skin side up to rest while you make the sauce (Uncovered so the skin will stay crisp).
+Place thighs, uncovered, on a plate skin side up to rest while you make the sauce (uncovered so the skin will stay crisp).
 Return skillet to stove over medium high heat.
 Add chicken stock.
 Deglaze pan, scraping brown bits from the bottom of the pan.
-Reduce stock in volume to 1/2 cup.
+Reduce stock to 1/2 cup.
 Add whipping cream and fresh herbs.
-Continue stirring and cook for 1 minute to thicken sauce.
+Continue stirring and cook 1 minute to thicken sauce.
 Plate chicken and sauce on a platter.
 Garnish with steamed carrots.
 Makes 4 chicken thighs with carrots and sauce.
 Enjoy!